b-wave/VP2_TFT-Weather-Receiver/README.md

 https://github.com/adafruit/Adafruit-GFX-Library

 ## Notes:
-1. The VP3 refence to the never produced color LCD console that Davis Instrumnents https://www.davisinstruments.com/weather-monitoring/ that all of us fans of thier products wish for.
+1. The VP3 refernce to the never produced color LCD console from Davis Instrumnents https://www.davisinstruments.com/weather-monitoring/ that all of us fans of thier products wish for.